cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Pentest Report

 A summary of all vulnerability reports, including observations on positive security measures.
-Target audience: executives.
+Target audiences: executives, security engineers, and developers.
 Includes:

 - Executive Summary (of tests performed)
-- Executive Analysis (testing efforts)
+- Scope of Work (testing efforts)
-- Methodology (based on asset type)
-- Methodology (for assessing risk)
+- Methodology
 - Summary of Findings
 - Recommendations
+- Post-Test Remediation
+- Finding Details

 Within Cobalt, this is also known as a Report or a Final Report.